hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 count = 3
 ```

-Once you have finished modifying the job specification, use [`plan`
+Once you have finished modifying the job specification, use the [`plan`
 command](/docs/commands/plan.html) to invoke a dry-run of the scheduler to see
 what would happen if you ran the updated job: